Looking for the official Google Trends API? There isn’t one (but don't worry, we've listed the alternatives below).

 1. Glimpse API

-Glimpse also offers an enterprise API solution that is used by 38% of the Fortune 50 for its accurate and reliable Google Trends data.
+Glimpse offers an enterprise API that is used by 38% of the Fortune 50 for its accurate and reliable Google Trends data, including Google Trends data enriched with absolute search volume numbers.

-Unlike a third-party scraper, we manage own API so you always receive accurate data, as well as hands-on support whenever you need it.
+Unlike third-party scrapers, we manage own API so you always receive accurate data.

 Glimpse API use cases: